NicholasKobald/ONC-Visualization/proposal.md

 ## Proposal

-Oceans Network Canada (ONC) recently put out a request for proposals concerning graphic user interfaces to help users better access the date they collect.
  ONC has a large number of subsea instruments that communicate information 24/7 to ONC's base at the University of Victoria.
+There do not exist, however, sophisticated tools to visualize the data they currently store.
 From ONC's request,

 > These instruments collect data on physical, chemical, biological, and geological aspects of the ocean over long time periods